-The Boulder Valley Squadron is committed to Civic Engagement; "Individual and collective actions designed to identify and address issues of public (boating) concern".
-Here are some of our programs for boaters that promote a safer and more enjoyable boating experience.
+The Boulder Valley Squadron and America's Boating Club are committed to Civic Service; both individual and collective actions designed to identify and address issues of public (boating) concern.
+Our squadron members are vital to strengthening the boating communities that they live in.

-The Boulder Valley Squadron provides a Vessel Safety Check (VSC) service which is the United States Power Squadrons' VSC program in cooperation with local US Coast Guard Auxiliary flotillas.
+The Boulder Valley Squadron provides a Vessel Safety Check (VSC) service which is the United States Power Squadron VSC program in cooperation with local US Coast Guard Auxiliary flotillas.
 We offer free VSC exams to any boater within commuting range of one of our certified Vessel Examiners.
-VSCs are available to the public as a part of the United States Power Squadrons' support of safe boating.
+The VSC is offered to the public as a part of the United States Power Squadron support of safe boating.

-To schedule an exam, contact our VSC chair via Email or phone at 303-447-9880.
+To request an inspection in Colorado contact our VSC chair via using the contact form from the main menu.
 You may request a copy of the checklist from the VSC Chair before the exam, if you wish, so that you can prepare your boat.

-Our Website empowers civic engagement by providing to the boating public a Community Boating Forum.
-With this forum all boaters can register as a user to contribute boating content in the way of articles, documents, photos, how-to's, etc. See our Forum on the navigation bar.
+Our Website provides a Community Forum that is available to the boating public as an online "bulletin board" of information.
+With this forum all boaters can view content from the boating community as well as register as a user and contribute boating content.
+The boards cover a variety of topics, such as; boating articles, Q&A's, presentations, file attachments, photos, how-to's, etc. See Forum on the navigation bar.